What Is CCTV Monitoring

 2. Hydraulic Calculation:

 – Hydraulic calculations are performed to determine the water flow, pressure requirements, and pipe sizing for each sprinkler head.
-It ensures that the system can deliver an adequate amount of water to control or suppress a fire.
+It ensures that the system can deliver adequate water to control or suppress a fire.

 3. Selection of Sprinklers and Components: